wayne11301/wayne11301/README.md

-Hello world👋, this is Wayne YN Wei, I am a CS graduate student at CSUEB with a 4.0 GPA at this moment.
+Hello world👋, I am Wayne YN Wei, a graduate student at California State University, East Bay studying computer science since 2020.
+Through my education, I possess extensive experience in the development of applications using C++ and Java for various purposes, including board games, simple command-line shell programs, full-stack Reddit-like social app on android, and many others.
+My study mainly focuses on program design on PC (C++), Android app development (Java), algorithms, and machine learning.

-I used to work as an actuarial analyst at Taiwan Life Insurance Co., Ltd, a medium-sized insurance company in Taiwan.
-My previous work content mainly focuses on insurance product development, pricing, review selling or other product-related documents (such as DM, magazine articles, and Excel proposals), write insurance product instruction manual, and prepare the filing documents for competent authority.
+Before coming to CSUEB, I used to work as an actuarial analyst at Taiwan Life Insurance Co., Ltd. During this time, I have worked on various product development projects that sold for more than 4 million USD combined.
+The primary task for me is to handle calculation tasks such as finding the optimal premiums and benefits for our clients, estimated the expense for our company, and many other important measures through Excel VBA.
+The unique experience not only further developed my program designing principles but also trained my problem-solving skills.

-Right now, I am studying Computer Science at California State University, East Bay.
-My main study focus is program design on PC and android (C++/java), algorithms, and machine learning.
-Since I have a strong background in mathematics and statistics, I believe I can be a good asset to any tech companies.
-Finally, I am actively looking for an internship in the related area.
+I am currently looking for a software engineering (back-end) internship opportunity in a tech company.
+Thank you for being interested in my profile.
 <!---
 wayne11301/wayne11301 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.